rohvani/hifi-scripts/triggers/README.md

 Extra Information
 -------

- - All modules have access to the position of the trigger that caused them to be invoked through accessing `userdata.trigger_position`
+ - All modules have access to the position of the trigger that caused them to be invoked through accessing `userdata.properties.trigger_position`